MicrosoftDocs/Advertising-docs/BingAds/scripts/concepts/builders.md

 The builder object includes methods that you use to set the entity's property values.
 For example, to specify a keyword's CPC, you'd use the `withCpc` method.
 After setting all the entity's property values, you'd call the `build` method to create the entity.
 The build process is an asynchronous process where the request is queued with other build requests and processed in a batch.
 The batched requests will complete before the script terminates.

 To determine whether the build requests succeeded, you can look at the logs or you can use the operation object that the `build` method returns.
 For example, [AdGroupBuilder](../reference/AdGroupBuilder.md) returns [AdGroupOperation](../reference/AdGroupOperation.md).
-You can call any of the operation object's methods (`isSuccessful`, `getResult`, or `getErrors`) to determine whether Bing successfully created the entity.
+You can call any of the operation object's methods (`isSuccessful`, `getResult`, or `getErrors`) to determine whether Scripts successfully created the entity.
 But there are performance considerations when calling these methods (see [Performance considerations](#performance-considerations)).

 The following example conceptually shows how to create a keyword using the builder and operation objects.
 You should probably use this flow only if you're creating a single entity (or maybe a few).